anderson-optimization/firebase-lib/docs/04-instantiating-for-firebase-api.md

 ### Instantiating Resources for Firebase API

-NOTE: At this time `firebase-lib` uses compatibility layer of version 9 of Firebase API.
+At this time `firebase-lib` is tested with compatibility layer of version 9 of Firebase API.
 As the dependency becomes more documented, the appropriate changes will be made to this documentation.
-Regardless of the API version used the general process of instantiating resources should remain the same.
+Regardless of the API version used, the general process of instantiating resources should remain the same.
+Whenever just the Firebase API is used with the library, naturally, AngularFireDatabase methods will be excluded from the resource api.

 **1. Include dependencies**
 ```javascript